HivemindTechnologies/coding-challenge/sentiment-analysis/README.md

-# Sentiment analysis
+# Sentiment Analysis

-Sentiment analysis is an http service that uses [TensorFlow.js](https://www.tensorflow.org/js) to analysis sentences for sentiment.
+Sentiment analysis is an HTTP service that uses [TensorFlow.js](https://www.tensorflow.org/js) to analyse sentences for sentiment.

 ## Format

-The service accepts POST requests at `/toxicity` containing the following json body:
+The service accepts POST requests at `/toxicity` containing the following JSON body:

 ```json
 {
     "sentences": [